Sherlock2019/EV4rent/README.md

 # EV4rent
-an WS infra for a EV rental service using a mobile apps
+an AWS infra for a EV rental service using a mobile apps

 Project  Blue Horizons